 Skeletal muscles are continually making tiny adjustments to maintain the body’s posture.
 They keep a person’s back straight or hold their head in one position.
 Together with the tendons, they keep the bones in the right position so that the joints do not dislocate.

 Skeletal muscles also generate heat when they contract and release, and this helps maintain body temperature.
 Nearly 85% of the heat that the body produces comes from muscle contraction.

 Types of skeletal muscle

-Type I, red, or slow twitch muscles: These are dense and have capillaries.
-They are rich in myoglobin and mitochondria.
-This gives them their red color.
+These are dense and rich in myoglobin and mitochondria.
+They have capillaries, which give them their red color.
 This type of muscle can contract for a long time without much effort.
 Type I muscles can sustain aerobic activity using carbohydrates and fats as fuel.

 When the bands in the sarcomeres relax or contract, the whole muscle extends or relaxes.

 Different bands within each muscle interact, allowing the muscle to move powerfully and smoothly.

 Smooth muscles are responsible for movements in the stomach, intestines, blood vessels, and hollow organs.
 The smooth muscles in the bowel are also called visceral muscles.

 These muscles work automatically, with a person being unaware that they are using them.
 Unlike skeletal muscles, they do not depend on conscious thought.